SakshiSalvi21/city-relocation-gis-analysis/README.md

 # Relocation Analysis – Descriptive Analytics

-This repo contains graded deliverables for a descriptive analytics project evaluating Canadian cities for post‑graduation relocation.
-It includes SQL, an Excel workbook, and a presentation.
-Structure is clean and beginner‑friendly so you can upload directly to GitHub.
+A descriptive analytics project evaluating major Canadian cities using SQL and Excel 3D Maps (GIS) to determine the **optimal city to relocate to after graduation**.
+Completed as part of the INFO8135 course at Conestoga College.

+**Grade Achieved:** 100%
+**Course:** INFO8135 – Descriptive Analytics
+**Institution:** Conestoga College

 ## What’s inside
 ```